- Studying in New Zealand

 If there is a listening or speaking component for an examination, (e.g. Languages or Music): that examination should be sat with the rest of the candidates in its timetabled session and the other examination completed in the other session.
 Note: if this examination makes up part of a three standard entry for an examination session the candidate will be required to sit all examinations within that single examination session (as above).

-All clashes must be resolved and arrangements made to accommodate these by 1 October so that the Exam Centre Manager can complete their planning as required by NZQA.
+Arrangements to accommodate clashes that impact on Examination Centre resourcing must be resolved by 1 October so that the Examination Centre Manager can complete their planning as required by NZQA.

 To assist schools, the two-way clash letter template is also available from the Key Indicator page of the school’s Provider Login.
 For any three-way clashes, contact your School Relationship Manager to discuss management of the clashes.
 Your School Relationship Manager will develop and supply you with a copy of a letter for the candidate.

 Each candidate must sign a copy of their letter and return it to the Principal’s Nominee before 1 October.
-A signed copy of any three-way clash letters must also be sent to NZQA by this date.
+A signed copy of any three-way clash letters must also be sent to your School Relationship Manager by this date.
 The Principal’s Nominee is not to provide a letter to any candidate or approve any resolution of a three-way clash without the prior approval of NZQA.

 A list of the candidates with the NZQA-approved arrangements made for managing clashes must be developed and discussed with the Examination Centre Manager so they may confirm their planning.
 Copies of each letter must also be provided to the Examination Centre Manager by the Principal’s Nominee.